atlanticchilli/qf-research-feed/preprints/2025/11/arxiv_2511.15214_v2/01_intro.md

 ## 7 Figures

-Figure 1: Annual Number and Length of Earnings Calls
+Figure 1: Earnings Calls: Number per Year and Average Length

-![Refer to caption](draft-plots/transcripts_charts/n_transcripts_only_ann_new1.png)

-Notes: This figure illustrates the combined dataset of corporate earnings calls and associated analyst forecasts.
+This figure illustrates the combined dataset of corporate earnings calls and associated analyst forecasts.
 The blue bars (left axis) represent the total number of earnings calls held each calendar year, while the red line (right axis) indicates the average number of words in the management remarks section per call.
 The sample includes only earnings calls followed by at least one individual analyst forecast, across all forecast horizons.
-Each call typically consists of two parts: the prepared management remarks and the question&answer session with analysts and investors.
-Only calls containing non-empty management remarks are retained in the dataset.
+Each earnings call typically consists of two parts: the prepared management remarks and the question&answer session with analysts and investors.
+Only earnings call transcripts containing non-empty management remarks are retained in the dataset.

+![Refer to caption](draft-plots/transcripts_charts/n_transcripts_only_ann_new1.png)

 Figure 2: Timing of Analyst Forecasts Around Earnings Calls

-![Refer to caption](draft-plots/event_study_ann1.png)

-Notes: This figure depicts the distribution of analyst forecast releases in the weeks surrounding earnings calls.
+This figure depicts the distribution of analyst forecast releases in the weeks surrounding earnings calls.
 It reports the weekly proportion of individual analyst forecasts with annual periodicity, across all forecast horizons, relative to the total number of forecasts issued within the seven-week window around the call.
 Week 1 corresponds to the week beginning on the day of the earnings call.
 Since earnings calls occur quarterly, forecasts issued more than seven weeks before or after a call are associated with the preceding or subsequent event.
 The data cover the period from 2008 to 2023.

+![Refer to caption](draft-plots/event_study_ann1.png)

 Figure 3: Timeline of the Earnings Announcement Cycle

+This figure illustrates the standard sequence of events in the corporate earnings announcement cycle.
+At time tt, the firm reports realized earnings for the preceding period (Yt−1Y\_{t-1}) and files its Form 10-K with the SEC, which includes the income statement, balance sheet, and statement of cash flows.
+Around the same time, management holds an earnings conference call with investors and financial analysts to discuss recent performance and provide forward-looking guidance.
+Analysts then revise their earnings forecasts for the current period (YtY\_{t}) in light of the new information.
+At time t+ht+h, where hh denotes the forecast horizon, the firm reports the realized earnings for the forecasted period (Yt+h−1Y\_{t+h-1}).

 Time tt